brannonh/value-sculptor/README.md

 ## Status

-**Value Sculptor should be considered under development.** All releases prior to 1.0.0 could introduce breaking changes.
+**value-sculptor should be considered under development.** All releases prior to 1.0.0 could introduce breaking changes.
 Every effort will be made to ensure that documentation is accurate for each release.

 ## Installation